Follow us on CISPA's website Follow us on GitHub Follow us on LinkedIn Contact us via Email

 2. Via Email: ppb@stw-saarland.de

-If you want, you can simply copy paste the following:
+If you want, you can simply copy and paste the following:

 “Dear Team,